 The body of the grill is a heavy-duty porcelain-enameled stainless steel unit with ample space to store grilling accessories.
 Other components like the grates and flavor bars are made of cast iron coated with enamel.

-The Weber Spirit II E-310 comes with 4 solid casters that help hold the unit in place and can be easily navigated.
-It features 3 burners that are spaced evenly to distribute heat across the grates.
+The Weber Spirit II E-210 comes with 2 large wheels and two solid legs that help hold the unit in place and can be easily navigated.
+It features 2 burners that are spaced evenly to distribute heat across the grates.

 The cast iron in the grates that help heat retention coupled with the porcelain, are a griller’s dream come true.
 There are angled flavorizer bars positioned below the gates to cover the burner to protect them from spills.
 These are designed to vaporize the dripping juices to create the much loved BBQ taste by wafting it back to the meat cooking above.